1Password Is the Best Password Manager in Consumer Reports' New Ratings

 All the services did some things right.
 They used strong encryption while transmitting data, and either automatically updated their software with security updates or made it easy for consumers to do it themselves.

 But there are clear differences.
 For instance, some of the password managers can determine if a device has been “rooted,” which may indicate that an attacker has gained administrative control of it, getting access to secret data and putting passwords at risk.
 However, five of the services, 1Password, Bitwarden, Dashlane, McAfee, and Norton, don’t have that protection—in either the free or premium versions of their software.

 (Note: The premium versions of these services routinely use the same software and privacy policies as their free siblings; they simply offer extra features.)

 We also looked at how much control a password manager exerts over the passwords created by users.
 Bitwarden, Keeper, and McAfee fell short of expectations, allowing us to set a master password as weak and easy to guess as “111111111111.”

 While that doesn’t keep us from recommending those products, it does leave it up to you—the user—to turn on multifactor authentication and to create a long, unique password to protect the vault, even if your password manager doesn’t require it.
 We strongly encourage you to do so.

-1Password requires a master password and a code available only through a device you’ve already used to access its service.
-If you don’t have the device handy, you have to use another long, complex secret code provided to you by 1Password.
+1Password requires a master password if you’re on a device you’ve already used to access its service, but if you are using a new device or browser, you have to enter a long, complex secret code provided to you by 1Password.
 That can be a chore, but it enhances the security of the box containing all your credentials by requiring another authentication factor.

 1Password, Bitwarden, and Keeper all provide a lot of documentation to help security researchers and testers, like those at Consumer Reports, understand the design of their products.
 They also hire third parties to audit their products and make those audits available to the public.